-The LESA phenomenon is a conspicuous order-unity effect of the directional lepton-number flux variation, but also shows up in other quantities, notably in the directional variation of the individual $\nu_e$ and $\bar{\nu}e$ fluxes.
+The LESA phenomenon is a conspicuous order-unity effect of the directional lepton-number flux variation, but also shows up in other quantities, notably in the directional variation of the individual v_e and \bar{v}e fluxes.
 To illustrate this point we show in Fig. 5 these number fluxes as they would be seen by a distant observer relative to their directional averages.
 We use three viewing directions oriented relative to the lepton-number dipole axis, i.e., an observer located in the direction of maximal lepton-number flux (black lines), the opposite direction of minimal lepton-number flux (red lines), and a typical direction transverse to the dipole axis (dashed blue lines).

 A distant observer measures the integrated intensity over a hemisphere of the radiating NS surface, projected on the viewing direction.
 The corresponding "averaging" over the visible hemisphere eliminates small-scale variations.
 To evaluate the observational quantities we follow the procedure described in Sect.
-3.1 of Müller, Janka, & Wongwathanarat (2012) and calculate the observable flux, here the numberflux N, from the ray-by-ray-computed number-flux densities, $F_n(\mathbf{R})$ , at points $\mathbf{R}$ on the radiating surface by an integration over the visible hemisphere, cf. Eq.
-(7) in Müller, Janka, & Wongwathanarat (2012):
+3.1 of Müller, Janka, & Wongwathanarat (2012) and in Appendix A of Tamborra et al. (2014) and calculate the observable flux, here the number-flux N, from the ray-by-ray-computed number-flux densities, $F_n(\mathbf{R})$, at points \mathbf{R} on the radiating surface by an integration over the visible hemisphere, cf. Eq.
+(7) in Müller, Janka, & Wongwathanarat